No Task Left Behind: Isotropic Model Merging with Common and Task-Specific Subspaces: Introduction

 However, tasks with dominant directions of smaller intensity compared to the majority of tasks and whose directions are orthogonal to the common directions may still remain underrepresented, especially when the number of tasks increases.
 To address this, we enhance isotropic model merging by introducing task-specific subspaces that retain unique task features while preserving shared knowledge.
 Our approach begins with the top singular values of the common subspace and iteratively replaces the least significant singular vectors with task-specific directions.
 This strategy allows us to increase the scalability of our merging approach to more tasks (see method \texttt{Iso-CTS} in \cref{fig:teaser}).

-The main contributions of this paper are: \begin{itemize} \item We show that the alignment between the subspace spanned by the principal directions of the task-specific matrices and that of the merged matrix positively correlates with the performance of the merged model.- \item We demonstrate that applying an isotropic scaling to singular directions of merged task matrices improves the alignment between merged and task-specific matrices.
-This results in a simple yet highly effective technique for model merging that we call \texttt{Iso-C}, which outperforms most baselines. \item We further enhance our approach by incorporating task-specific directions into the merged matrix resulting in \texttt{Iso-CTS}, a merging method that achieves state-of-the-art results, in particular for a large number of tasks. \end{itemize}
+The main contributions of this paper are: \begin{itemize} \item We show that the alignment between the subspace spanned by the principal directions of the task-specific matrices and that of the merged matrix positively correlates with the performance of the merged model. \item We demonstrate that applying an isotropic scaling to singular directions of merged task matrices improves the alignment between merged and task-specific matrices.
+This results in a simple yet highly effective technique for model merging that we call \texttt{Iso-C}, which outperforms most baselines. \item We further enhance our approach by incorporating task-specific directions into the merged matrix resulting in \texttt{Iso-CTS}, a merging method that achieves state-of-the-art results, in particular for a large number of tasks. \item Our methods demonstrate versatility, achieving state-of-the-art on vision and language merging benchmarks for both fully and LoRA fine-tuned models\footnote{The code is available at~\url{https://github.com/danielm1405/iso-merging}.}. \end{itemize}